16 Ways to Protect Your Skin When You Play in the Sun

 1. Wear sunscreen.

 Seriously, there are no excuses for this one.
 Without it, the rest of these skin care tips are useless.

 Sunscreen blocks up to about 98 percent of the UV rays that cause cancer and aging.
 So unless you want to hike or surf in a burqa, it’s probably your best bet.

 The good news is, in this day and age, there’s a sunscreen product for everyone.
 If you have trouble with sensitivities or breakouts, talk to your dermatologist.
 If you’re worried about toxins, splash out extra and get an organic product.
 (Or think harder about all the really REAL toxins used to treat melanoma.)

 Just use it, OK?

 2. Wear the best sunscreen for you.

-Here are some considerations when picking the best sunscreen for adventure sports:
+Here are some tips on picking the best sunscreen for adventure sports:

 - It should be broad spectrum, meaning it blocks both UVA and UVB rays.
 (UVB burns the skin surface.
 UVA penetrates to deeper layers causing wrinkles, saggy spots, and other signs of aging.)